decking notice

 Is there a potential hazard if I only have a small amount of deterioration?

 This must be determined through inspection.
-Please register and file a claim at www.deckingnotice.com or call 1-888-325-1184.
+Please call to register your claim at 1 (888) 325-1184.

 Should I contact LP even if I don’t see any visible deterioration on my deck?